-Our mounted branch has 18 horses all living at police stables.
-Each horse has his own stable and is named after a Lancashire town and the Queen's Jubilee and Preston Guild.
+Our horses live at our police stables and each horse has his own stable and is named after a Lancashire town and the Queen's Jubilee and Preston Guild.